Home > Facade > Façade Lighting Creating Distinct Landmarks

 Light pollution is a major issue and in today’s age the sustainability factor needs to be balanced with the ‘wow factor’, says Sriprakash.
 Improperly used night-time lighting can hurt the environment.

 Prof. Shah observes that a sky glow occurs when artificial light which shines upwards, reflects off clouds and atmospheric particles such as dust and water, causing a ‘scattering’ effect.
 Too much light is a sign of poor design skills, points out Guha.
-One should try to use the optimum amount of light in the right temperature, and selectively accentuating distinctive features of the building, thus creating a fascinating design.
+One should try to use the optimum amount of light in the right temperature, and selectively accentuate distinctive features of the building, thus creating a fascinating design.

 According to Sriprakash, other than the light pollution, the major aspect is the interference with the building occupants – very often inside commercial buildings – is the glare coming into the workspace from façade lights which may not be properly planned.
-This disrupts the working conditions within the building Using luminaires with high efficacy, avoiding light pollution and trespass, using technologies that are reliable and proper planning of the location of drivers and their access, all contribute towards a successful, sustainable façade lighting design, adds Issar.
+This disrupts the working conditions within the building Using luminaires with high efficacy, avoiding light pollution and trespass, using technologies that are reliable and proper planning of the location of drivers and their access, all contribute towards a successful, sustainable façade lighting design, adding Issar.
 According to Prof.

 Shah, façade lighting can be made sustainable by using the Building Management System (BMS) which allows for timers, dimmers and luminosity regulation, enhancing controlled visual impact as the night falls.
 The façade lighting should not disturb the environment but instead complement it.

-Guha articulated on the many options for light fixtures, light colours and controls, which are flooding the market that is completely drowning the fine art of illumination design.
+Guha articulated the many options for light fixtures, light colours and controls, which are flooding the market that is completely drowning the fine art of illumination design.
 “Over-lit façades with jarring colours are becoming too common creating a jarring nightscape of the cities.
 ‘Façade lighting solutions’ are being provided by suppliers who are more often interested in using more than the required number of fixtures creating illuminated disasters at exorbitant cost”, he adds.

 A single luminaire going wrong can be very visually disturbing and reflects badly on the brand.
 One aspect that is often an afterthought in the façade lighting design is the placement of the drivers on the façade which is an extremely critical part of the design.